Zuehlke/SHMACK/README.md

 Just to be on the safe side, you should probably also update the AWS Commandline Interface:
 * `sudo -H pip install --upgrade awscli`

+## `create-stack` fails with some message I should run `dcos auth login`
+Don't worry.
+This happens sometimes when you have created a DC/OS stack before and the credentials no longer fit.
+It is a pain, but very easy to fix.

+To fix this:
+* Do as told, execute `dcos auth login`, login with a valid account (GitHub works great), copy the activation code, and paste to the shell.
+* Run `init-dcos-stack.sh` to complete the creation of the full stack.

 <a name="forgotCred" />